Skip to main content

 ChallengeHow the integration helps

-Functions on Vercel/Netlify time-out after 10–30 sTrigger tasks have no timeouts, so long scrapes finish happily
+Functions on Vercel/Netlify time-out after 10–30 sTrigger tasks have no timeouts, so long extraction jobs finish happily

 Queuing, retries, rate limitsBuilt-in retry, concurrency, and cron features